extendr/helloextendr/README.md

 ### Generate wrappers

-When you make either of the following changes, you'll need to regenerate the wrappers.
+When you make either of the following changes to the Rust source code, you'll need to regenerate the wrappers.

 * add a new function
 * modify the signature of an existing function